deagustinchristian/recipes/README.md

         - (http://www.learningaboutelectronics.com/Articles/How-to-create-a-website-that-allows-for-user-generated-posts-with-Python-in-Django.php)

+## Deployment

+This project was developed using a [GitPod](https://gitpod.io/ "Link to GitPod") workspace.
+The code was commited to [Git](https://git-scm.com/ "Link to Git") and pushed to [GitHub](https://github.com/ "Link to GitHub") using the terminal.

+### Deploying on Heroku
+To deploy this page to Heroku from its GitHub repository, the following steps were taken:

+1. Create the Heroku App:
+    - Select "Create new app" in Heroku.
+    - Choose a name for your app and select the location.

+2. Attach the Postgres database:
+    - In the Resources tab, under add-ons, type in Postgres and select the Heroku Postgres option.

+3. Prepare the environment and settings.py file:
+    - In the Settings tab, click on Reveal Config Vars and copy the url next to DATABASE_URL.
+    - In your GitPod workspace, create an env.py file in the main directory.
+    - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.
+    - If Heroku performs maintenance on your DATABASE, remember to update the DATABASE_URL in the env.py   file
+    - Add the SECRET_KEY value to the Config Vars in Heroku.
+    - Update the settings.py file to import the env file and add the SECRETKEY and DATABASE_URL file paths.
+    - Update the Config Vars with the Cloudinary url, adding into the settings.py file also.
+    - In settings.py add the following sections:
+        - Cloudinary to the INSTALLED_APPS list
+        - STATICFILE_STORAGE
+        - STATICFILES_DIRS
+        - STATIC_ROOT
+        - MEDIA_URL
+        - DEFAULT_FILE_STORAGE
+        - TEMPLATES_DIR
+        - Update DIRS in TEMPLATES with TEMPLATES_DIR
+        - Update ALLOWED_HOSTS with ['app_name.heroku.com', 'localhost']

+4. Store Static and Media files in Cloudinary and Deploy to Heroku:
+    - Create two directories in the main directory; static and templates.
+    - Create a file named "Procfile" in the main directory and add the following:
+        - web: gunicorn project-name.wsgi
+    - Log in to Heroku using the terminal heroku login -i.
+    - Then run the following command: **heroku git:remote -a projectname**.
+This will link the app to the Gitpod terminal.
+    - After linking your app to your workspace, you can then deploy new versions of the app by running the command **git push heroku main** and your app will be deployed to Heroku.

 ### Media

 - The images used for the recipes are all taken by except for the placeholder image, that one I got from Adobe Stock where I am a paying member and allowed to use 10 images per month.

+### Acknowledgements

+- Im tired now, but thanks to fellow students in our slack community and thank god for Google and Stackoverflow.

+- Goodnight